Meta-Don/ghostwriter-windows-builds/README.md

 # Build

-[Compiled with the instructeurs from the ghostwriter repository](https://github.com/wereturtle/ghostwriter#build).
+[Compiled following the instructions from the ghostwriter repository](https://github.com/wereturtle/ghostwriter#build).
 Compiled from source with MSCV 2017.

 # Releases